 Consult your teacher

-The easiest way to ensure your group is staying on track to the scope is to consult your teacher in class.
+The easiest way to ensure your group stays on track with the scope is to consult your teacher in class.
 Not only is communication important within your group, but it’s good to share your ideas with your lecturers or tutors.
-For example, you can run them through your groups’ ideas to see if it aligns to your assignment objectives.
+For example, you can run them through your group’s ideas to see if it aligns with your assignment objectives.
 You’ll be relieved once you have your topic and content approved by your teacher to avoid any future mistakes.